Label Specifications & Information

 - Color mode: CMYK

-Use our PDF Label Templates for Perfect Size and Formatting
+Use our PDF Label Templates for Perfect Size & Formatting

 Rectangle Label Templates: